Varengold Bank vs Saxo Markets, Who's Better?

 It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.

-Overall, we rate the user-friendliness of both apps as Better than the average.
+We rate overall the user-friendliness of the apps as Better than the average.

 It is important that any trading app has user friendly capabilities especially with the